 - Camera filter: filters that appear, based on a user’s location

 - Story ad: ad content appears as a branded tile format

 Once you’ve selected your ad type, fill in basic ad info and upload or create your ad content.

 Depending on the ad type you’ve chosen, you may have to fill out additional info.

 If you don’t have a media file or a vertical video handy, you can use Snapchat’s awesome Snap Publisher tool.

 Just click “Create” next to Media File and you’ll be redirected to Snap Publisher.

 What makes Snap Publisher an especially effective tool is its organization of templates by goal: drive installs, drive traffic, drive views, and drive awareness.
 Not to mention, the templates are all stunning.

-You’ve launched your Snapchat Ad — now it’s time to see how it performs.
+You’ve launched your Snapchat ad campaign — now it’s time to see how it performs.

-Across all campaign objectives, the most commonly shown metrics are your basic:
+Across all campaign objectives, the most commonly shown metrics are basic: